 - Make the Scout feel welcome and relaxed.

-- Stimulate the Scout’s interest by showing him something related to the merit badge subject, but don’t overwhelm him; remember, he is probably a beginner.
+- Stimulate the Scout’s interest by showing them something related to the merit badge subject, but don’t overwhelm them; remember, they are probably a beginner.

 - Carefully review each requirement, start with easy skills or questions, and encourage practice.

 - Don’t make the requirement more difficult—or any easier—than stated.
-A Scout may undertake more activities on his own initiative, but he cannot be pushed to do so.
+A Scout may undertake more activities on their own initiative, but they cannot be pushed to do so.